vivaria/edisonrul.ing/docs/source/cards/z/zombie-tiger.md

 ### Card Rulings

-These rulings apply to all Union Monsters: https://edisonformat.net/rules/compendium/union-monsters ●When a monster equipped with Zombie Tiger destroys another monster, the discard effect is applied before the destroyed monster is sent to the GY.
+These rulings apply to all Union Monsters: https://edisonformat.net/rules/compendium/union-monsters
+*   When a monster equipped with Zombie Tiger destroys another monster, the discard effect is applied before the destroyed monster is sent to the GY.